Bingqing-Yang/u133-array-to-tcga-rnaseq/expr/README.md

 # Download raw data
 ## TCGA data
+Current PanCanAtlas contains only the RNA-seq data, thus we will be using other sources such as GEO to download the microarray data.

+### RNA-seq
 Ensure `gdc-client` is installed, otherwise, please refer to [gdc-client github](https://github.com/NCI-GDC/gdc-client) and [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool) for instruction on installation.

 Then we will download the raw TCGA dataset from PanCanAtlas.